Lineage Group works exclusively with business families, founders and family offices.

 Founder: The Evolution of Leadership in a Family-Owned food and beverage Business

-For decades, the Bennett* family built one of Australia’s leading wine and logistics businesses, led by a visionary founder.
+For decades, this family built one of Australia’s leading wine and logistics businesses, led by a visionary founder.
 But as the business grew, so did tension: the founder remained heavily involved, while the next generation struggled to find their place.

 Lineage stepped in to help guide a new chapter.
 By working closely with both the founder and the family, they acknowledged the emotional dynamics and practical needs at play.
 Lineage helped define the founder's new role, prepared for the retirement of key advisors, and charted a plan for professional leadership.